stonemjs/docs/src/docs/architecture/README.md

 ### Rollup Config

-Stone.js uses [Rollup](https://rollupjs.org) in conjunction with [Babel](https://babeljs.io) to transpile and bundle your project.
+Stone.js uses [Rollup](https://rollupjs.org) in conjunction with [Babel](https://babeljs.io) to transpile and bundle your server project.
 The Rollup configuration file is used internally by default.

 #### Customization